UO-OACISS/e4s/docker/ubi7/x86_64/base/README.md

 * Spack HPC package manager (latest version)
 * GCC 7.3.0
 * Mpich 3.2.1 without wrapperrpath option
-* Cmake.
+* Cmake

-This image's Spack install is additionally bootstrapped to include environment-modules, lmod, and basic tools which allows it to serve as the foundation for additional E4S Dockerfiles.
+The bundled Spack install is additionally bootstrapped to include environment-modules, lmod, and basic tools so that the image can serve as the foundation for additional E4S Dockerfiles, such as the E4S XSDK.

 ## Basic Usage